|

 above in business: analysis, writing and photography.
 The expression, ‘a

-picture is worth a thousand words’ is true.
+picture is worth a thousand words,’ is true.
 Being able to analyse, communicate

 and visualise problems helped me a great deal.